thibault-charlottin/ACC-platoon-fuel-consumption/README.md

-This reposit contains the codes of the TRB paper Examing the impact of ACC vehicles over fuel consumption, an engine based experiment<br>
+This repository contains the codes of the TRB paper "Examing the impact of ACC vehicles over fuel consumption, an engine based experiment". <br>

 ## File structure
 ```